← Back to practice catalog

 Introduction

-Most sessions focus on Home (and often Stories); a full Explore recommender is optional unless the interviewer steers you there.
+Most interviews focus on Home (often Stories); Explore is optional unless they widen scope.

 How to approach